There are many reasons to study Mandarin at Keats School, but the most mouthwatering reason is the food.

-Kunming, China has many different restaurants and is quickly becoming a tourism hotspot.
+Kunming, China, has many different restaurants and is quickly becoming a tourism hotspot.
 Students enjoy the opportunity to explore the different restaurants and try all of the local delicacies.

 Some of our favourite restaurants we encourage our students to visit on the weekend include Mamafu’s, Chim Thai, Dai Minority Restaurant, Flying Tiggers, etc.

 In addition to going out and enjoying a meal, Keats School offers Chinese cooking courses.
-This option allows students to learn how to cook their favourite foods they’ve eaten at Keats.
+This option allows students to learn how to cook their favorite foods they’ve eaten at Keats.
 To learn more about our cooking classes, read our blog post on Keats Culture Classes.